 Should you take a tour for a day trip near Madrid, or go on your own?

 It won’t take you long to realise there are plenty of tours from Madrid offering to take you on day trips Toledo, Avila, and Segovia, among others.

-For day trips from Madrid to Toledo, I would recommend a visit on your own.
-There is so much to see in Toledo and it really depends on what your preference is.
-Going on your own allows you to explore the city at your own pace and see what you’d like to.
-Plus if you want to capture the sunset then you have the freedom to do so!
+For day trips from Madrid to most destinations, I like to go on my own.
+Train tickets to popular destinations can sell out so it’s worth planning in advance and booking on something like Go Euro.
+Going on your own allows you to explore the place at your own pace and see what you’d like to.
+Plus if you want to capture something like the sunset at Toledo then you have the freedom to do so!

 There’s plenty of things to see in Madrid, but if you have time to spare then taking a day trip from Madrid will allow you to see some smaller Spanish towns that have their own unique culture and stunning landmarks.

 Have you taken any great day trips from Madrid, or been to these places before?

 If you liked it, pin it!